633 FW 1

 (5) Implementing grant projects in support of joint goals of the Friends organization and the Service;

-(6) Attending training and conferences that will be beneficial to the Service, are sponsored by the Service, and are approved by the Project Leader; and
+(6) Attending training and conferences that will be beneficial to the Service and are approved by the Project Leader; and

 (7) General board meetings when the agenda is focused on the direct support of the Service or joint goals and not the operation or administration of the Friends organization (see section 1.12C).